-Voice acting is part art, part perspiration and a whole lot of practice.
-In this post we are going to give you an insight into the amazing, exciting and fun world of voice acting.
+Voice over also known as voice acting, is part art, part perspiration and a whole lot of practice.
+In this post, we are going to give you an insight into the amazing, exciting and fun world of voice acting and becoming a voice-over artist.

 When we think about what is voice acting, we often hit the first problem.
 People don’t realise how often they hear voice acting in their everyday lives.

-Voice acting is extremely varied so, let’s first of all establish: “what is voice acting?”
+Voice acting is extremely varied so, let’s, first of all, establish: “what is voice over?”

-What Is Voice Acting – A Potted History
+What Is Voice Over or Voice Acting? – A Potted History

-In doing so, it is generally accepted that he was the first voice on radio.
+It is generally accepted that he was the first voice on the radio.
 In Boston, in 1906, during the Christmas season, he recorded an entire program of music, Bible texts, and Christmas messages to ships out at sea.

-One of the most influential and prolific voice over actors of all time is not commonly known by the public, but very well known in the industry.
+One of the most influential and prolific voice-over artists of all time is not commonly known by the public, but very well known in the industry.
 This is Don LaFontaine, who began voice acting in 1962, recording VO for a movie trailer.

-While voice over acting has grown into being a recognised career path, it still remains unseen and largely unknown by most people.
-Most voice over work is still done by classically trained actors who often use voice acting to fill gaps in-between jobs.
-However, voice acting is increasingly getting noticed and gaining recognition as a true performance art and profession in its own right.
+While voice-over acting has grown into being a recognised career path, it still remains unseen and largely unknown by most people.
+Most voice-over work is still done by classically trained actors who often use voice acting to fill gaps in-between jobs.
+However, voice acting is increasingly getting noticed and gaining recognition as true performance art and profession in its own right.

 So when you are thinking about how to become a voice actor, remember, if you get good at it, you too could become part of the long history or voice over.

 Voice acting is the art of doing voiceovers.
 It is about providing a voice for use in a professional piece of audio work.
-The variety and breadth of work of voice acting is astonishing.
-If you take a look at voice over on Wikipedia you will see just how wide and all encompassing this variety of work really is.
+This can range from voice over for gaming, videos, cartoons, commercials and much much more.
+If you take a look at voice over on Wikipedia you will see just how wide and all-encompassing this variety of work really is.

-Narrators often specialise in audio books, documentaries, explainer videos, educational videos, business videos, medical videos and act as audio tour guides.
+Voice Over Narrators often specialise in audiobooks, documentaries, explainer videos, educational videos, business videos, medical videos and act as audio tour guides.

 Voice Actors are heard performing in animated movies, TV cartoons, radio dramas, ADR, video games, puppet shows and in foreign language dubbing.